phaggi/anagrams/README.md

 # anagrams
-Program for find and print an anagrams for noun word.<br>
+Find and print an anagrams for noun word.<br>
 ###Requirements:

     python~=3.7